MukteshGawale/MukteshGawale/README.md

 - 🐍 **Anaconda Python for Data Science** ([View](https://www.linkedin.com/learning/certificates/a243b4f9fb1c78eff06f216cf2557acceba2aac0d7e436607dd450f3e7c42327))

 ---

-### 🎯 Career Goals
-- 🚀 As a recent MSc Data Science graduate from the University of Nottingham, I am eager to apply my knowledge in Machine Learning, Big Data, and Predictive Analytics to real-world challenges.
-My goal is to work on data-driven solutions that optimize decision-making, enhance efficiency, and contribute to innovation in industries leveraging AI, Cloud Computing, and Statistical Analysis

 ### 🌱 Fun Fact
 _"Data is the new oil, but it’s useless if you don’t refine it!"_